 - 1+3 route

-If you don’t already have a Masters degree with an extensive methods component then you should consider applying for a 1+3 route, which offers 1 years funding to undertake an approved research Masters, followed by 3 years funding to undertake your PhD.
+If you don’t already have a Masters degree with an extensive methods component, you should consider applying for a 1+3 route.
+This offers one year of funding to undertake an approved research Masters, followed by three years of funding to undertake your PhD.

 - +3 route

-If you already have a Masters degree with an extensive research component (eg a research Masters offered by an ESRC DTC) then you will need to apply for this route which offers 3 years funding to do your PhD.
+If you already have a Masters degree with an extensive research component (for example, a research Masters offered by an ESRC Doctoral Training Centre), you will need to apply for this route, which offers three years of funding to do your PhD.

 - +4 route

-Some of our departments don’t offer a suitable research Masters, but instead offer a +4 route: 4 years funding to do your PhD, with a requirement to take core research training courses from the DTP in your first year.
-You will cover equivalent material to the students doing the 1+3 route, but you will not receive a separate Masters degree.
+Some of our departments don’t offer a suitable research Masters, but instead offer a +4 route: four years funding to do your PhD, with a requirement to take core research training courses from the Doctoral Training Partnership in your first year.
+You will cover equivalent material to students on the 1+3 route, but you will not receive a separate Masters degree.